Jiang Yuan

 Jiang Yuan (姜嫄) is an important figure in Chinese mythology and history.
 She is recorded as having lived during ancient Chinese history.
-Jiang Yuan was the mother of Houji, who is a culture hero and revered as the god of millet.
+Jiang Yuan was the mother of Houji, who is a culture hero and revered as the god of millet and, by extension, agriculture.

 Clan name and title

 Jiang Yuan's personal name was not recorded.
 During the Spring and Autumn period, women were not called by personal names (名 míng) and even seemingly did not have such names, which could be considered taboo (諱 huì) to those of inferior status.
 Instead, Jiang is her clan name.
 Yuan does not seem to be a lineage name: instead, it seems to be a title signifying "origin" or "source", in reference to her role as the mother of Houji, whom is claimed as an ancestor of the royal Ji family of the Zhou dynasty.

 Mythological biography

 Jiang Yuan was the mother of Qi (also known as Houji), credited in Chinese mythology with founding the Ji clan who went on to establish the Zhou dynasty.
 She was said historically to have been a consort of Emperor Ku.
 In mythology, she gave virgin birth to a miracle child.
 In some versions – such as that found in the Zhou hymn "Birth of Our People" – credit Qi with a miraculous birth after Jiang Yuan stepped into a footprint or toeprint left by the supreme deity Shangdi.
 The hymn records her as attempting to abandon him three times (his name Qi means "the Abandoned One").
 According to mythology, the baby Houji was guarded in the street by livestock and fed by birds.
 Houji then (still little grown) introduced the cultivation of millet (ji) and other agricultural improvements and as the Lord of Millet set up the founding of the Zhou dynasty.
 Thus, the woman who gave birth to a child not sired by a husband mythologically became the ultimate human ancestor of the series of emperors known as the Zhou dynasty, the era when Chinese history as it is known truly commenced (Ferguson 1928, 6).